-Section 40: Amendment of complete specification
+Section 40: Amendment of complete specifications before acceptance

-Amendment of complete specification before acceptance
+40 Amendment of complete specification before acceptance

 (1) Before the acceptance of a complete specification, the applicant may, in the prescribed manner, amend that specification.

-(2) Subsection 1. is subject to section 33(5).
+(2) Subsection (1) is subject to section 33(5).

 (3) Subpart 8 applies in respect of amendments to a complete specification after the acceptance of the complete specification.

 58 Amendment of complete specification before acceptance

 An amendment of a complete specification before acceptance under section 40 of the Act must include—

-(a) the applicant’s reasons for making the amendment;
+(a) the applicant’s reasons for making the amendment; and

-(b) and a copy of the proposed completed specification as it would appear following amendment;
+(b) a copy of the proposed completed specification as it would appear following amendment; and

-(c) and a copy of the marked-up pages of the complete specification with the amendments clearly shown; and
+(c) a copy of the marked-up pages of the complete specification with the amendments clearly shown; and

 (d) a statement setting out the specific part or parts of the original complete specification that supports each of the proposed amendments.